risingwavelabs/risingwave-docs/cloud/cluster-manage-clusters.md

 <card
 title="Connect to a cluster"
-content="After getting a cluster up and running, you need to connect to it to interact with RisingWave Database.
+content="After getting a cluster up and running, you need to connect to it to interact with RisingWave.
 You can use the web console or your local client to connect to your cluster." cloud="connect-to-a-cluster" style={{height: "87%"}}
 />